otrv4/otrv4/otrv4.md

 risk as it only protects "lost" messages, not messages sent using a new DH ratchet key that has not yet been received by the compromised party.
-To also defend against the second risk, the session should be regularly expired, as defined in [Session expiration](#session-expiration) section.
+To also defend against the second risk, the session should be regularly expired, as defined in the [Session expiration](#session-expiration) section.

 ### Extra symmetric key

-Like OTRv3, OTRv4 defines an additional symmetric key that can be derived by the communicating parties for use of application-specific purposes, such as file transfer, voice encryption, etc. When one party wishes to use the extra symmetric key, they create a type `7 TLV` attached to a Data Message.
-The extra symmetric key itself is then derived using the same `chain_key` used to compute the encryption key used to protect the Data Message.
+Like OTRv3, OTRv4 defines an additional symmetric key that can be derived by the communicating parties for use of application-specific purposes, such as file transfer, voice encryption, etc. When one party wishes to use the extra symmetric key, they create a type `7 TLV`, which they attach to a Data Message.
+The extra symmetric key itself is then derived using the same `chain_key` used to compute the message encryption key used to protect the Data Message.
 It is, therefore, derived by calculating `KDF_1(0xFF || chain_key)`.

-Upon receipt of the Data Message containing the type 7 TLV, the recipient will compute the extra symmetric key in the same way.
+Upon receipt of the Data Message containing the type `7 TLV`, the recipient will compute the extra symmetric key in the same way.
 Note that the value of the extra symmetric key is not contained in the TLV itself.